GwendolyneFreddy/Infinity-Animations/README.md

 - Adds custom game animations for characters and creatures (including dragons)
 - Allows use of many different animation *types* (some never before seen in the games)
 - Resolves the problems of animation stacking, and of animations slot, naming and creature soundsets conflicts
-- Harmonizes animations names in all games to avoid conflicts with EE games
+- Harmonizes animations names in all games to avoid conflicts with EE games.
+For more details, please read <a href="https://spellholdstudios.github.io/readmes/infinityanimations/documentation/ia_animations_ref_chart.html">Infinity Animations Reference Chart</a>
+- As of version 6.0.0, automatically install creature sound clips accordingly to the game language localization
 - Offers GUI support for adding new animations
 - Lets you watch as the percentage of free animation entries refuses to go down &#128578;
 <div align="right"><a href="#top">Back to top</a></div>